seemoo-lab/owl/README.md

 ## Requirements

 To use OWL, you will need a Wi-Fi card supporting active monitor mode with frame injection.
 We recommend the Atheros AR9280 chip (IEEE 802.11n) which we used to develop and test this code.
-(Configurations that do not support active monitor mode, i.e., ACK received frames, might suffer from throughput degradation because the sender will re-transmit each frame up to 7 times as per the IEEE 802.11 standard.)
+Configurations that do not support *active* monitor mode, i.e., ACK received frames, might suffer from throughput degradation because the sender will re-transmit each frame up to 7 times as per the IEEE 802.11 standard.
+Have a look at [this issue](https://github.com/seemoo-lab/owl/issues/9) if you want to find out whether your card meets the requirements.

 ## Installation